Street Fighter (UDON comics): Plot

-Street Fighter II: Turbo (2008-2010)
+Street Fighter II: Turbo (2008–2010)

 Spans issues Street Fighter II: Turbo #1 through #12, published from October 2008 to March 2010.
 Written by Ken Siu-Chong and illustrated by Jeffrey 'Chamba' Cruz.
 Compiled in the hardcover edition Street Fighter Classic Volume 3: Psycho Crusher in 2014.

 The second Street Fighter tournament begins in earnest as fighters from all over the world compete to see who is the "World's Strongest".
 It is a continuation of UDON's Street Fighter II series.

 Plot

 Bison displays the power of his Psycho Drive to the world as he announces the next Street Fighter tournament.
-He initially has Cammy back under his control, but Vega secretly releases her as he detests Bison having her brainwashed.
-Cammy pretends to be Killer Bee so she can eventually figure out a way to free Delta Red.
+He initially has Cammy back under his control, but Vega secretly releases her as he detests Bison's brainwashing.
+Cammy continues pretending to be Killer Bee so she can figure out a way to free Delta Red.
 Guile and Chun-Li accept the invitations as it would allow them to closely investigate Bison's ultimate weapon.
 Ken goes to Alaska to retrieve Ryu, who is still struggling with his inner demons.

 Balrog, Vega, and Sagat host three preliminary qualifying tournaments around the world.
 Chun-Li, Dhalsim, and Fei Long qualify in the Hong Kong finals, E. Honda and Zangief qualify in the Japan finals, and Ryu, Ken, Guile, and T. Hawk qualify for the American finals after defeating Cody and members of the Mad Gear Gang in Metro City.
 Bison places Cammy in the finals alongside the brainwashed Blanka and Dee Jay.

 At the tournament, Cammy meets up with Guile and Chun-Li and the three formulate a plan that would allow them more time to investigate the island and destroy Bison's Psycho Drive.
 In the first round, Cammy defeats T. Hawk, Guile defeats Blanka, Dhalsim defeats Dee Jay, Ken defeats Zangief, Ryu defeats E. Honda, and Chun-Li throws her fight to Fei Long.
 Bison tries to have Dhalsim killed for releasing Dee Jay from his mind control, but the yoga master escapes and withdraws from the tournament.
 In the quarterfinals, Ryu defeats Fei Long and Guile throws his fight to Cammy.